c7rishi/c7rishi.github.io/_pages/publication.md

 ## Book Chapter

 * **Chakraborty, S.** Genome-driven cancer site characterization: an overview of the hidden genome model.
-(2023).
-To appear in Biomarkers and Biostatistical Methods.
+(2023). *To appear in Modern inference based on health-related markers - Biomarkers and Statistical Decision Making.* Elsevier Inc.

 ## Submitted or In-Revision Articles